hackclub/some-assembly-required/README.md

 ### Registers

+_NOTE: fill this section out_

+Like we talked about in the [saving data](#saving-data) section, registers are available for short term data storage on the CPU.

 <p align="center">
   <img height="300" src="https://i.stack.imgur.com/eaSf7.jpg">
 </p>

+#### The Stack
+Computers allocate a chunk of memory in the RAM to be the “stack”, a place where you can store bytes for later use.
+You can do 2 things with a stack: push values onto it, which go on top of the previous values, and pop values off of it, which grabs from the top of the stack.
+Need something at the bottom?
+Too bad!
+You gotta go through the top.

+The purpose of the stack is to store things for later.
+Now you might say, Jessica, we use registers for that!
+And you’d be correct!
+However, we have a limited number of registers.
+Let’s say we are doing some complicated math, and we need to store a few amounts away for a while while we work through a problem.
+We can just push those values to save on the stack, and then when we’re done with that math, we can pop them off and continue like nothing ever happened.
+Very convenient!

+So now that we know about the stack, the stack pointer is a special register the CPU has that keeps track of where the top of the stack is.
+So every time we push onto the stack, we increment the pointer.
+Every time we pop off of the stack, we decrement it.
+This pointer is actually pointing to the address of where this value lives in memory, since we have a special area of the memory sectioned off just for our stack.

+Ever heard of a stack overflow?
+Maybe stackoverflow.com?
+It’s named after this stack right here!
+You don’t need to know this for the purposes of this guide, but while we’re here, an overflow can happen for many reasons.
+One reason could be caused by accidentally writing an infinite loop, where we have a loop somewhere that never gets exited, and let's say that loop adds things onto the stack.
+Eventually, our stack runs out of room, and bam!
+Stack overflow error.

 ### Instructions
 _Note: These examples are written in X86-64 Intel syntax assembly language_